calcuis/quiz-compiler/README.md

 ## Quiz Game
 *You should compile your itemset via `Editor` first before kicking start with the `Quiz`.

+**Time limit approach was implemented (one minute for each question) in the latest version.

 **Game:** Quiz

 **Editor:** Item Panel